flipperdevices/flipperzero-ufbt/README.md

 ### Updating the SDK

-To update the SDK, run `ufbt --update`.
+To update the SDK, run `ufbt update`.
 This will download and install all required SDK dependencies from previously used channel or branch.

-To switch to a different version of the SDK, run `ufbt --update --channel=[dev|rc|release]`.
-Or you can use any not-yet-merged branch from official repo, like `ufbt --update --branch=feature/my-awesome-feature`.
+To switch to a different version of the SDK, run `ufbt update --channel=[dev|rc|release]`.
+Or you can use any not-yet-merged branch from official repo, like `ufbt update --branch=feature/my-awesome-feature`.

+If something goes wrong and uFBT state becomes corrupted, you can reset it by running `ufbt purge`.
+If that doesn't work, you can try to remove `.ufbt` directory manually from ufbt's folder.

 ## Usage